Violet (opera): Background

 The opera is based on the life of the harpsichordist Violet Gordon-Woodhouse.

 Violet is described in Grove Music Online as follows: "A woman of wealth and social standing (somewhat imperilled by her irregular private life), she did not lead a very active public professional life, but made a considerable impression on the intellectual and artistic circles of the day".

 An important source for the libretto is the biography of Violet by her great-niece, Jessica Douglas-Home (Douglas-Home, Jessica, "Violet : The Life and Loves of Violet Gordon Woodhouse", 1997).
 Jessica appears as a character in the opera.

 Scruton was largely self-taught as a composer, and is better known as a philosopher and writer.
 Violet is the second of Scruton's two operas – it was preceded by the one-act The Minister (1998).
 According to The Times critic Hilary Finch, Scruton's first opera was influenced by Benjamin Britten, whereas according to a review by David Conway, Violet is influenced by Leoš Janáček, a composer whom Scruton was known to admire.
 The score includes a number of references to music of other composers (including Bach, Mozart and Wagner), as well as to folksong.

-The composer has written "In Violet’s world high culture, eccentric life-style, and aristocratic manners achieved a never-to-be-repeated synthesis.
+The composer wrote "In Violet’s world high culture, eccentric life-style, and aristocratic manners achieved a never-to-be-repeated synthesis.
 And when that world was swept away by the First World War, a part of the English soul was lost".
 According to the programme note of the premiere performance, Violet epitomises "the sad magnificence of human folly".

 The cast of the opera includes Violet, her husband Gordon (with whom she had a mariage blanc) and a circle of relatives and friends including the lesbian composer Ethel Smyth (whose role is sung by a baritone) and three of Violet's male admirers.